Who We Are:

 To contact the Philly chapter, email decarceratePA@gmail.com or call (267) 217-DEPA

 Or check out the blog for the Pittsburgh Chapter here: http://decarceratepittsburgh.blogspot.com/

 Please also email us if you live somewhere in Pennsylvania without a Decarcerate PA chapter and are interested in starting one!

-The Philly chapter meets regularly at the Institute for Community Justice at 21 S 12th St in Center City Philadelphia.
+The Philly chapter meets the fourth monday of every month at the Institute for Community Justice at 21 S 12th St in Center City Philadelphia.
 Check out our calendar for upcoming meeting dates and events.
 You can also email us with any questions at decarceratePA@gmail.com or give us a call at (267) 217-3372.